-The Detroit Pre-Medical Scholars Program (DPSP) is a partnership effort supported by MI-AHEC, the Wayne State University School of Medicine (WSU), and the Detroit Public Schools (DPS).
+The Detroit Pre-Medical Scholars Program (DPSP) is a partnership effort supported by the MI-AHEC Southeast Regional Center, the Wayne State University (WSU) School of Medicine, and the Detroit Public Schools (DPS).
 The initiative, which is funded the Grace Guild of Sinai-Grace Hospital and the Detroit Public Schools Foundation through the generous support of Sodexo, is designed to broaden students’ understanding of careers in medicine and increase the number of students pursuing careers as physicians.

 The purpose of DPSP is to increase and enhance students’ interest, awareness, and motivation to pursue a career as a physician; provide students with the opportunity to learn and practice professional behavior standards; and expose them to successful professionals who will serve as role models.

 DPSP targets 11th grade students from Detroit Public Schools who are interested in becoming physicians.
 A committee consisting of representatives from participating institutions selects participants based on need, quality of their application materials documenting a strong interest in becoming a physician, interviews, letters of recommendation, and grade point average.
 Students must have a 3.0 GPA to apply.

 The application deadline is Monday, March 31, 2014.
 Interviews will take place in May; the committee will select scholars by May 31.
 Orientation will be held on Tuesday, July 1, and students will report to their clinical sites on Tuesday, July 8.
 (Program dates are tentative depending upon extension of school year.)
 A recognition program for scholars, parents, and guests is scheduled to take place on August 15.

 |Tuesday, July 1||Orientation|

 |Tuesday, July 8||Report to clinical sites|